hassankhalil33/ucard/README.md

 > Ucard allows you to create your own Unique Digital Business Card that you can share with others by tapping your phone or scanning a code.
 >
 > Ever been to an event and wanted to exchange cards with peers?
 Ever got bored of carrying multiple plastic/paper cards?
+Ever thought about Mother Earth?
 Then Ucard is for you!

 ### User Stories